-The use of stations within Teignbridge has increased by an average of 127.8% with the most marked increase at Dawlish Warren of 240%.
+The use of all stations within Teignbridge has increased significantly over a 19 year period, with the most marked increase at Dawlish Warren of 410%.
 This may be linked to its popularity with tourists.

-The following table shows station usage (total entries and exits) summarised over the past 15 years.
+The following table shows station usage (total entries and exits) summarised over the past 20 years.